OutSystems/docs-product/src/deliver-mobile/distribute-pwa/intro.md

 ### Overriding the Extensibility Configurations in LifeTime isn't working

 There's an issue that prevents LifeTime from overriding the PWA Extensibility Configurations.
-The development team is working on the fix.
-Note that you can still use Extensibility Configurations in Service Studio.
+Upgrade to Platform Server 11.11.0 to resolve the issue.

 ### Staging of the PWA toggle value in LifeTime isn't working